RichLinds1988/Phalcon-REST-API/README.md

 This API is protected by a very basic authentication system.
 The only requirement is that the request must contain
 an `Authorization` header with a value equal to `1234`.

+The Authentication middleware will expire a user after 600 seconds.

 ## Routes

 ### Users